PyGantt/PyGantt/README.rst

 PyGantt
 =======

-Easy gantt and waterfall charts in python.
+Easy Gantt and waterfall charts in python.

-This module uses gantt type charts to plot event data characterized by a start and an end.
+This module uses Gantt type charts to plot event data characterized by a start and an end.
 It naturally applies to scheduling but it is well suited in financial applications, e.g. plotting positions/weights in a portfolio alongside the portfolio index, in medical application, e.g. the raster plot of neuron impulses, or in waterfall usage plots, e.g. the evolution of your monthly earnings and expenses.

 * Free software: BSD license